 The Hampshire College Frog

-In 1985, in conjunction with the Fifteenth Anniversary of Hampshire College, recent Hampshire graduates and graphic designers Marc Tuchman and Barbara Kann were commissioned to produce a booklet that would serve to introduce new students to the Hampshire program.
-The result was an illustrated booklet in comic strip form called, "The Seeing Eye Frog Presents: Taking Root, or, More Precisely, Hampshire for Beginners (and Others)!"
-The Seeing Eye Frog takes readers through an irreverent but highly accurate account of Hampshire's history, philosophy, and current academic program.
+In 1985, in conjunction with the 15th anniversary of Hampshire College, recent Hampshire graduates and graphic designers Marc Tuchman 81F and Barbara Kann 81F were commissioned to produce a booklet that would serve to introduce new students to the Hampshire program.
+The result was an illustrated booklet in comic strip form called, The Seeing Eye Frog Presents: Taking Root, or, More Precisely, Hampshire for Beginners (and Others)!
+The seeing eye frog takes readers through an irreverent but highly accurate account of Hampshire's history, philosophy, and former academic program.
 A classic, it has been updated several times since 1985.

 For prospective students, current students, and former students, not to mention anyone who is familiar with Hampshire, it is an enjoyable and illuminating read.
 (Please note that Taking Root does not reflect the current academic system and available resources.
 This is a historical piece.)

 View printable PDF version of publication